-The studio division of the Art major has been structured to develop a critical understanding of making art in a variety of media through teaching technical skills as well as expanding meaning and deepening creative ideas.
-The courses are suited to those students wishing to major in art, as well as those who wish to include studio art and creativity as part of their liberal arts education.
+The studio division of the Art major has been structured to develop a critical understanding of making art in a variety of media through teaching technical skills as well as expanding and deepening creative ideas.
+The courses are suited to those students wishing to major in art, as well as those who wish to include studio art as part of their liberal arts education.

 The Studio Art major requires a minimum of nine courses:

-- ARTS 100 Drawing I
+ARTS 100 Drawing I

-- ARTH elected course (preferably taken by the end of the junior year)
+One art history course (preferably taken by the end of the junior year)

-- A combination of at least three 100- and 200-level courses in three different media (ARTS 100 and tutorials do not satisfy this requirement)
+A combination of at least three 100 and 200-level courses in three different media (ARTS 100 and tutorials do not satisfy this requirement)

-- ARTS elected course
+One 300-level ARTS course

-- ARTS 319 Junior Seminar
+ARTS 319 Junior Seminar

-First year: Two studio courses at the 100- and 200-level in different media.
-(2-D, 3-D, photo, video or performance) and an Art History course.
-While there is only one Art History course required for the major, we encourage you to take advantage of the rich Art History offerings throughout your time at Williams.
+First year– An exploration of a variety of media, for example: two studio classes at the 100 and 200 level in different media.
+(2-D, 3-D, photo, video or performance) and an Art History class.
+While there is only one art history class required for the major, we encourage you to take advantage of the rich art history offerings throughout your time at Williams.

-Second year: At least two 100- and 200-level courses that expand your experiences and deepen your knowledge and expertise.
+Second year– At least two 100 and 200 level courses that expand your experiences and deepen your knowledge and expertise.

-Fourth Year: One 300-level course, Senior Seminar and a variety of final courses chosen to support your individual interests.
+Fourth Year– One 300 level course.
+Senior seminar and a variety of final courses chosen to support your individual interests.